 Rocio Egio is an illustrator with a background in architecture and a penchant for geometric simplicity paired with a vibrant colour palette and an infectiously optimistic outlook.
 Her work is grounded in her dyslexic viewpoint (her super power!) seeing the world in colours and shapes, and abiding by her own positive rules for work and life.
 Do it with love.
 Be inclusive.
 Play and have fun.

-Meet the effervescent Rocio, Brilliant Artists’ latest addition to the roster.
+Meet the effervescent Rocio, the latest addition to the Brilliant Artists agency roster.

 1. Do you listen to music while you draw/paint/illustrate?
 And if so who or what gets the most plays in your studio?